isc-projects/bind9/doc/arm/reference.rst

 Statements
 ----------
-The following table lists all statements permissible in named.conf.
-Please note that this section is work in progress.
+The following table lists all statements permissible in :file:`named.conf`.
+Please note that this section is a work in progress.

 .. namedconf:statementlist::